-Note: Wash your hands thoroughly with water before and after using each indicator
+Note: Wash your hands thoroughly with water before and after using each indicator.

-Turmeric Conclusion:

-Cleaning agent Red litmus Blue litmus paper/other cleaning agent
+Cleaning agent Red litmus Blue litmus Turmeric paper/ other indicator Conclusion: Nature of cleaning agent (acidic/ basic/ neutral) Lemon juice

-indicator (acidic/ basi c/ neutral)

-Lemon juice

-Table 4.
-Acidic/basic nature of cleaning agents
+Table 4 Acidic/basic nature of cleaning agents

-Q 1.
+Q1.
 Based on your observations in tasks 2, 3, and 4, can you say if the acidic/basic/neutral nature of the cleaning agent has some role in the cleaning of the tarnished copper utensil/wire strips?